cando-developers/cando/README.md

 If you want to use the jupyter-lab kernel implemented in Cando then follow the entire instructions below for each operating system.
 If you only want to install Cando - then skip the steps that mention jupyter-lab.

-Binary packages for Cando for Linux are built nightly starting about 2:00 AM EST and take about 4 hours to complete.
-Currently packages are built for Ubuntu 22.04, Debian Bookworm (in testing), and Arch.
+Binary packages for Cando are built nightly starting about 2:00 AM EST and take about 4 hours to complete.
+Currently packages are built for Ubuntu 22.04, Debian Bookworm (in testing), Arch, and homebrew for macOS.
 The Ubuntu 22.04 package works on WSL2 (Windows Subsystem for Linux).
 To add the package repository to your local system and install Cando execute one of the following commands in a shell.
 You may need to prefix these commands with `sudo` for root access.

 #### Installing from the Nightly Linux Package Repository for Ubuntu 22.04 or Debian Bookworm.